18F/18f.gsa.gov/_posts/2016-04-01-what-10-weeks-at-18f-taught-me.md

 So what better place to do that than with 18F, a digital consultancy inside the federal government.

-But before I started, I wondered: what can I really learn in eight weeks?
+But before I started, I wondered: what can I really learn in 10 weeks?
 Will I have the opportunity to make an impact?

 I worked with Raphy Villas in the Chicago office to design my time with